 The money that a person earns or receives (e.g. from having a job or receiving pocket money).
 This money can be added up and recorded in your budget.

-An amount of money paid by one party to another in regular installments, which is usually shown as a percentage of a larger amount.
+An amount of money paid by one party to another, usually in regular instalments.
 For example, the extra amount that a consumer pays when repaying a loan or the amount a bank pays to a consumer on a savings account.
 This is usually shown as a percentage.

 Products or services that contribute to a person’s survival.
 Food, clothing and shelter are humans’ primary needs.
 Depending on a person’s circumstances, other things may be classified as ‘needs’.
 For example, things associated with education, like uniforms and school books for people aged between 5 and 18 are needs; or a phone for a person with a medical condition is a need.